English teacher in China: my experience working in Yunnan

 For many kindergartens it was not worth teaching Baoban classes because they were too small, so mostly, I had Xiaoban, Zhongban and Daban children.
 The number of classes per group varied according to the size of the nursery.
 However, usually for each group there were 2 or 3 classes.

-The number of students per class varied from 10 to 35, which is quick to say.
+The number of students per class varied from 10 to 35, in the kindergartens, which is quick to say.
 In the afternoons, in the private school, things changed quite a bit: classes ranged from a minimum of 6 students to a maximum of 14.

 English teacher in China: The duration of the classes